IBM/ubiquity-k8s/ibm-spectrum-scale.md

 This section describes separate steps of the generic flow in greater detail.

-### Creating a Storage Class
+### Creating a StorageClass
-For example, to create a Storage Class named `spectrumscale-primaryfs` that refers to a Spectrum Scale filesystem `primaryfs` with fileset quota enabled.
-As a result, every volume from this storage class will be provisioned on the Spectrum  Scale and each volume is a fileset in a Spectrum Scale filesystem.
+Create a StorageClass named `spectrumscale-primaryfs` that refers to a IBM Spectrum Scale filesystem `primaryfs` with fileset quota enabled.
+As a result, every volume from this StorageClass will be provisioned on the IBM Spectrum Scale and each volume is a fileset in a IBM Spectrum Scale filesystem.
 ```bash
 #> cat storage-class-primaryfs.yml
 kind: StorageClass